Cozmin Gușă

-Cozmin Horea Gușă (born 2 July 1970) is a Romanian physicist, journalist and politician.
+Cozmin Horea Gușă (born 2 July 1970) is a Romanian physicist, journalist, and politician.
 A member of the National Initiative Party (PIN), he was a member of the Romanian Chamber of Deputies for Bucharest from 2004 to 2008.

 He has been married since 1994 and has a son and a daughter.

 Biography

 He was born in Câmpia Turzii and attended the Physics faculty of Babeș-Bolyai University from 1989 to 1994.
-He also took classes in mass-media management in the United States (1997-1998) and a class in international economic negotiation at the École nationale d'administration (2002).
+He also took classes in mass-media management in the United States (1997–1998) and a class in international economic negotiation at the École nationale d'administration in France (2002).
 He holds a 2006 doctorate in Management from the Bucharest Academy of Economic Studies, and since 2007 has been working on a doctorate in Geopolitics at the University of Bucharest.
-From 1994 to 1996, he headed a national press wholesaler, followed by a stint (1996-1997) as head of the editorial division at Radio Sonic in Cluj-Napoca.
-From 1997 to 1998, he headed the newspaper Știrea, holding a similar position from 1998 to 2001 at the Jurnalul Naţional, also working during that time at Antena 1.
+From 1994 to 1996, he headed a national press wholesaler, followed by a stint (1996–1997) as head of the editorial division at Radio Sonic in Cluj-Napoca.
+From 1997 to 1998, he headed the newspaper Știrea, holding a similar position from 1998 to 2001 at the Jurnalul Național, also working during that time at Antena 1.
 From 2001 to 2003, he was president of the Association for the Promotion of Young People.

 Gușă's political career began in 2001, when he became secretary general of the Social Democratic Party (PSD); until 2003, he was thought of as the right-hand man of then-party leader and Prime Minister Adrian Năstase.
-That year, he resigned from the party, citing differences in vision with members of an older generation such as Viorel Hrebenciuc, Octav Cozmâncă and Miron Mitrea.
-Later in 2003, he went on to found Iniţiativa 2003, a non-partisan, non-governmental organisation; he remained its president until 2008.
+That year, he resigned from the party, citing differences in vision with members of an older generation such as Viorel Hrebenciuc, Octav Cozmâncă, and Miron Mitrea.
+Later in 2003, he went on to found Inițiativa 2003, a non-partisan, non-governmental organisation; he remained its president until 2008.

 Following an agreement between his group and the Democratic Party (PD), Gușă entered the PD and served on its permanent bureau.
 While the situation was awkward at first, with Gușă accustomed to attack PD leader Traian Băsescu while a PSD member, Băsescu selected Gușă as his campaign director for the 2004 presidential election.
-A victorious Băsescu considered the architect of his win to be Gușă, who himself entered Parliament at the concurrent legislative election.
+A victorious Băsescu regarded Gușă as responsible for his win, who himself entered Parliament at the concurrent legislative election.
 He remained in charge of the PD's campaigns into 2005.